TransformingMusicology/mei-tmus/documentation/tablature-core.md

 **This replaces the existing `tab` value for this attribute (which would probably map to `tab.guitar` here).**

+## Notes
+The primary rhythm and pitch information in guitar and lute tablature is contained in vertically-aligned stacks of symbols.
+The main components of these stacks are rhythm symbols, which indicate the time gap between the current and the next stack, and fret/course symbols which indicate what, if anything, should be sounded.

+In ascii tab, rhythmic indications are usually omitted.
+In lute tablature, zero or one rhythmic indicator can appear in each stack.
+Some guitar tablatures support multiple rhythm signs.

+We use `<tabGrp>` to indicate such a stack.
+It is chord-like in behaviour, and normally takes `@dur.ges` to indicate what the effective duration of that stack is (that is, the inter-onset-interval between this and the next stack, not the duration of members of the chord).

 ### Fret/course symbols
 A `<note>` in lute and guitar tablature indicates (by different